prithwirajdutta/Horizontal-scroll-like-Flipkart-website/README.md

-# Horizontal-scroll-like-Flipkart-website
+# Horizontal-scrolling-divs for ecommerce website.
-Horizontal scrolling of divs which are clickable just like that in the flipkart  website with html, css and bootstrap 4
+Horizontal scrolling of divs which are clickable for ecommerce  websites with html, css and bootstrap 4.